Mimosa is a vibrant symbol of winter in the south of France and a sure sign that spring is on its way.

 Take the staircase from the centre of the village down to the sea and enjoy the spectacular views over the mimosa forests.

 Beautiful botanical gardens, elegant seaside resort and a laid back vibe make this town well worth a visit.
-Chocolatier Jean-Louis Vaissaud has created mimosa flavour chocolates to honour the famous flower.
+Local chocolatier Jean-Louis Vaissaud has created mimosa flavour chocolates to honour the famous flower.

 The reddish coloured volcanic rock contrasts stunningly with the yellow mimosa, a sight you’ll cherish.
-Famous chocolate maker, Didier Carrie, created a unique recipe called “Le Mimosa d’Agay”, a white truffle chocolate, flavoured with plant liquors and lemons, covered with mimosa powder.
+Famous chocolate maker of the area, Didier Carrie, has created a unique recipe called “Le Mimosa d’Agay”, a white truffle chocolate, flavoured with plant liquors and lemons, covered with mimosa powder.
 Yum.

 Gardeners will love this place which has the largest concentration of mimosa in the whole of France, forests of mimosa glow in winter.